Happening with RFID?

 increasing success of early adopter implementations, both RFID provider

-companies and RFID user organizations are beginning to over-run the supply of
+companies and RFID user organizations can often over-run the supply of

-experienced RFIDers.
+experienced and successful RFIDers.
 Further fueling demand for RFID technology and

 business expertise is the fact that